mikekasprzak/bc250/README.md

 ### Questions

-* Does this use an 8pin CPU cable or 8pin GPU cable?
+* Q: Does this use an 8pin CPU cable or 8pin GPU cable?
+  * A: 8 pin GPU cable.
+    * I probed the power connector, and found continuity with 5 of the 8 pins (i.e. ground), then 3 of other pins (12V).

 ## Warnings